CodingLife1024/blog-content/foul-play.md

 # Foul Play - My Poems on Swearing
 ## 28/09/2024

-Here is a collection of poems I have written about swearing (especially habitual swearing)
+Here is a collection of poems I have written about swearing (especially habitual swearing).

 ### In free verse, version 1